 The Arts and Business Council of Greater Nashville is a 501(c)(3) organization that leverages and unites the unique resources of the arts and business communities to create a thriving, sustainable creative culture in Nashville.
 They have put together a thorough emergency response resources page.
 It has also put together multiple quick guides regarding unemployment assistance and insurance here.
 In addition, it is diligently recruiting volunteer lawyers and professionals ready to assist clients and provide important resources.

-Lawyers for the Creative Arts in Chicago created a Brief Service Response CenterÊto provide general advice by telephone on issues relating to cancelations.
+Lawyers for the Creative Arts in Chicago created a Brief Service Response Center to provide general advice by telephone on issues relating to cancelations.
 The Response Center is open for individual artists and managers of arts organizations affected by the Coronavirus crisis.
-Its Coronavirus resource list can be found here and includes information on helpful webinars, relief funds, the CARES Act and more.
+Its Coronavirus resource list can be found here and includes information on helpful webinars, relief funds, the CARES Act, and more.

 Texas Accountants and Lawyers for the Arts (TALA) provides legal and accounting services to artists and art nonprofits.
 Currently, TALA is waiving the membership fee for artists and arts organizations suffering financial hardship due to the Coronavirus.
 To learn more, or to find out if you qualify, click here.
 In addition, TALA has a Coronavirus resource list and SBA loans and unemployment information available here.

 The Volunteer Lawyers and Accountants for the Arts in St. Louis, Missouri supports the region’s creative community by providing free legal and accounting assistance, along with a wide variety of affordable educational programs, to creators.
 Recently, it shifted its spring educational programs to free Zoom webinars.
-You can check out the resources on Artist Relief Funds, the CARES Act, and more here.
+You can check out the resources on Artist Relief Funds, the CARES Act, and more on their website.

 Springboard for the Arts located in Minnesota is an economic and community development organization for artists and by artists.
-Springboard also has a Coronavirus resources page, available here, which includes resources for individuals, organizations, as well as basic needs and legal support.
+Springboard also has a Coronavirus resources page, which includes resources for individuals, organizations, as well as basic needs and legal support.
 It’s also offering a personal emergency relief fund for artists in Minnesota.
-To learn more on how to apply, click here.
-Or to donate to the fund to help individual artists, click here.
+Learn how to apply or donate to the fund to help individual artists.

-Colorado Business Committee for the Arts has been compiling a resources list here, which includes information on relief funds, legal and financial resources, webinars and more.
+Colorado Business Committee for the Arts has been compiling a resources list, which includes information on relief funds, legal and financial resources, webinars, and more.
 In addition, it offers a compilation page for visual arts and cultural experiences during the Coronavirus so that the arts can remain a part of our everyday lives.